terrytaylorbonn/terrytaylorbonn.github.io/pal.markdown

 *The ontology is the operational heart of Foundry.
 Most applications, analysis, workflows, and AI interact with enterprise data through the ontology rather than directly through the raw datasets.*<br><img src="/assets/777_07.png" alt="drones" width="74%" >

 <!--
-The three crystal balls represent three layers of governance.
-Foundry controls
 - how data enters the system (#1),
 - how applications and AI interact with operational data (#2), and
 - how the entire platform is secured, audited, and managed (#3). -->

+The three crystal balls represent three layers of governance.
+Foundry controls
-**Crystal ball #1 — Data governance**.
+- **Crystal ball #1 — Data governance**.
 Controls how raw enterprise data becomes trusted operational data.
   - Examples: ingestion, transformation, validation, lineage.
-- This is the boundary between:
+  - This is the boundary between: Data Source, Pipeline, Ontology.
-  - Data Source
-  - Pipeline
-  - Ontology

-**Crystal ball #2 — Operational governance**.
+- **Crystal ball #2 — Operational governance**.
 Controls how applications, users, workflows, and AI interact with the enterprise.
   - Examples: ontology permissions, workflow permissions, write-back controls, approval processes.
-- This is the boundary around:
+  - This is the boundary around: Ontology, Analysis, UI, Writeback.
-  - Ontology
-  - Analysis
-  - UI
-  - Writeback

-**Crystal ball #3 — Global governance**.
+- **Crystal ball #3 — Global governance**.
 Controls the entire platform.
   - Examples: security, auditing, version control, branching, deployment, compliance.
   - This is the layer that sits above everything else.

 <br>